wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     (5) No order made under this section shall have any effect beyond the expiry of the day on which it is made.

-    (6) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who, being the licensee or a manager of the licensed premises, keeps the premises or the specified part of them open for the sale of liquor in contravention of the order.
+    (6) Every person commits an offence and is liable to a fine not exceeding $10,000 who, being the licensee or a manager of the licensed premises, keeps the premises or the specified part of them open for the sale of liquor in contravention of the order.

-    (7) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who sells any liquor on or from the licensed premises or the specified part of them at any time while the order remains in effect.
+    (7) Every person commits an offence and is liable to a fine not exceeding $2,000 who sells any liquor on or from the licensed premises or the specified part of them at any time while the order remains in effect.

-    Section 174(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][434] of the Policing Act 2008 (2008 No 72).
+    Section 174(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][383] of the Policing Act 2008 (2008 No 72).

-    Section 174(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][434] of the Policing Act 2008 (2008 No 72).
+    Section 174(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][383] of the Policing Act 2008 (2008 No 72).

-    Section 174(3): amended, on 30 June 1998, by [section 7][500] of the District Courts Amendment Act 1998 (1998 No 76).
+    Section 174(3): amended, on 30 June 1998, by [section 7][523] of the District Courts Amendment Act 1998 (1998 No 76).

-    Section 174(4): replaced, on 30 June 1998, by [section 7][500] of the District Courts Amendment Act 1998 (1998 No 76).
+    Section 174(4): substituted, on 30 June 1998, by [section 7][523] of the District Courts Amendment Act 1998 (1998 No 76).

-    Section 174(6): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 174(6): amended, on 1 December 1999, by [section 104(1)][502] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 174(6): amended, on 1 December 1999, by [section 104(1)][525] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Section 174(7): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 174(7): amended, on 1 December 1999, by [section 104(2)][502] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 174(7): amended, on 1 December 1999, by [section 104(2)][525] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 #### Further powers of Police